davidchip/tagg/README.md

   - Should work like Polymer <template> tag.
 Should allow:
     - <s>Interpolation of attributes
 - <s>BUG: Remove double loading of atoms within template tags</s>
+- build template grouping. should remove all child elements